MenkeTechnologies/zpwr/README.md

 # customTerminalInstaller

 This repo is my own version of Hashrocket's Dotmatrix repo.
 This allows one to install a custom terminal environment with Powerline for Vim, Tmux,oh-my-zsh with the Agnosterzak theme, iftop, htop, glances, mtr and much more.
-So far only the Mac and Raspberry Pi are supported.
+# Supported Operating Systems:
+- macOS
+- raspbian
+- debian
+- freebsd
+- kali
+- fedora
+- centos
+- debian
+- arch
+- mint
+- WSL
+- SUSE

 # Installation Instructions